You probably don't need another database.

 One database.
 One backup strategy.
 One set of failure modes.

-Postgres Is Enough
+Maybe Postgres Is Enough

 Before reaching for another database, see if you can accomplish it with what Postgres already offers: